 Local nurseries

-Those listed are within a short from Kingston, Ontario, but of course there are many other nurseries beyond that, should you feel inclined to explore.
+Those listed are within the Brockville to Belleville Ontario area, but of course there are many other nurseries beyond that, should you feel inclined to explore.
 Please let us know if you have a favourite local nursery that we have missed.

 - Connon Nurseries: 956A Highway 2, Quinte West.
 Over 8 acres of nursery stock, seasonal products and garden accessories at the Trenton, Ont location.